Endura: World Spiral

 Keynote: Fred Kirschenmann

-For this year’s keynote event, the Liberty Hyde Bailey Museum is proud to host nationally renowned farmer-philosopher Frederick L. Kirschenmann for a Local Foods Dinner and Discussion on July 30.
-Author and President of the Stone Barns Center for Food and Agriculture, Kirschenmann is part of the line of major New Agrarian voices that begins with Bailey’s writings at the turn of the last century, and now he is coming to South Haven for the first time to give our 2014 Keynote Talk…
+On July 30, 2014, the Liberty Hyde Bailey Museum proudly hosted the nationally renowned farmer-philosopher Frederick L. Kirschenmann for a Local Foods Dinner and Discussion at Lake Michigan College.
+The acclaimed speaker and President of the Stone Barns Center for Food and Agriculture is part of the line of major New Agrarian voices that begins with Bailey’s writings at the turn of the last century, and in 2014 he visited South Haven for the first time to give our annual Keynote Talk…

 Bailey's Budding Naturalists